 Some sculptures are accompanied by words written by myself or others.
 I have included them here and alongside the sculptures because these captions were part of the process; sometimes scratched hurriedly into a flattened piece of clay so I didn't forget them.
-I liken them to song lyrics which do not stand alone and can be roughly expressed but work alongside the music.
+I liken them to song lyrics which can be roughly expressed and do not stand alone but work alongside the music.

 One morning in the garden of reason

 The monumental fool divorced his God and died.

 He didn’t know there was food in that root

 The dry crack of the great divorce still echoes

 In the unsteady gait of the proud footless one.

 Shoeboxes roped onto stumps